ncsu-cga/research.package/_pages/survey.md

 RPQuestionStep.withAnswerFormat("minutesQuestionStepID", "How many minutes do you spend practicing a week?", minutesIntegerAnswerFormat);
 ```

-Then, after the Question Steps are created add them to the constructor of a Form Step as a list.
+Then, after the question steps are created add them to the constructor of a Form Step as a list.

 ```dart
 RPFormStep formStep = RPFormStep.withTitle("formstepID",[instrumentChoiceQuestionStep, minutesQuestionStep], "Questions about music");
 ```

 > **What Answer Format does the Form Step has?**
-> As every Question Step, a Form Step also needs an Answer Format.
-Since it has multiple questions embedded it would be difficult to figure out which Answer Format to use.
-To solve this Research Package has a special Answer Format, the [`RPFormAnswerFormat`](https://pub.dev/documentation/research_package/latest/research_package_model/RPFormAnswerFormat-class.html).
-Since a Form Step can only take this specific Answer Format you don't have to give it to it.
-Research Package sets the corresponding value automatically as part of the constructor.
+> As every question step, a form step also needs an answer format.
+Since it has multiple questions embedded it would be difficult to figure out which answer format to use.
+To solve this, ResearchPackage has a special answer format; the [`RPFormAnswerFormat`](https://pub.dev/documentation/research_package/latest/research_package_model/RPFormAnswerFormat-class.html).
+Since a form step can only take this specific answer format you don't have to give it to it.
+ResearchPackage sets the corresponding value automatically as part of the constructor.

 ### Completion Step

-Although it's not obligatory, creating a Completion Step and appending it to the list of steps is a good idea because we can assure the user that we saved the result and the survey is over.
+Although it's not mandatory, creating a completion step and appending it to the list of steps is a good design choice because we can make sure the user did the survey and the result is saved.
 Here's how to create an [`RPCompletionStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPCompletionStep-class.html):

 ``` dart
 RPCompletionStep completionStep = RPCompletionStep("completionStepID")